srimalisa/alphacloud/README.md

 **Assessment Duration**

 Examinee is given 2 days to complete the assessment.
-For any questions regarding the exam please send inquiry to [jiajun-ong@alphacloud.com.my](mailto:jonathan@ssagroup.com) or HR.
+For any questions regarding the exam please send inquiry to [hr@alphacloud.com.my](mailto:hr@alphacloud.com.my) or [jiajun-ong@alphacloud.com.my](mailto:jiajun-ong@alphacloud.com.my).

 ### 🪄 **Steps to Replicate**